 Since inception, SAIL plants and mines have been putting relentless efforts in sustained manner, so as to conduct various operations in an environment-friendly manner.
 As a result, reduction in environmental emission and discharge, increase in utilization of solid wastes and greenery development are being achieved.
 SAIL plants and mines are efficiently operating the pollution control devices/facilities and maintaining through revamping and refurbishing and also up-grading as and when required, for the purpose of complying with the applicable environmental standards, which are becoming more and more stringent day by day.

 With the concerted efforts, the Particulate Matter (PM) emission load (kg/tcs) is getting declined progressively.
 Moreover, during the expansion cum modernisation programs, state-of-the-art technologies along with latest pollution control facilities have been installed, as a result of which the pollution level and CO2 emission have also come down.

 Similarly, water pollution level at the steel plants and mines is strictly controlled through effective utilisation of the Effluent Treatment Plants (ETPs) installed at the various shops, rejuvenation of the existing local water re-circulation systems and recycling of treated waste water as much as possible.
 The waste water arising out from different operations at plants and mines is treated in common ETPs and is discharged through the outfalls at the boundary, which conforms to the stipulated norms for respective parameters.
 The specific effluent load in the discharged effluent has reduced appreciably.

-Specific water consumption reduced by more than 6%
+Specific water consumption reduced by around 9 %

-Blast Furnace (BF) slag utilisation increased by more than 9%
+Blast Furnace (BF) slag utilisation increased by around 11 %

 Adoption of clean technologies and state-of-the-art pollution control equipment/ facilities: